Family Violence Education Program Following a Darien Disorderly Conduct Arrest

 The other question people ask is whether they have to cooperate with Family Relations during their case.
 If Family does end up chasing the case, a defendant should always cooperate with them.
 If a person is putting their best foot forward for them, they will paint the person in a different light to the judge.
 Attorneys often assist with people communicating with Family, facilitating the input to make sure they are accessible to the Family Relations, and demonstrating they are willing to make a change and make their case go away as quickly as possible.
 Also, their recommendations are heavily regarded by the court, so if a person is not cooperating with them, they are not likely to make a good recommendation to the court about whether or not the person should be entered into the program.

-Alternatives to Family Violence Education Programs
+Are There Alternatives to Family Violence Education Programs in Darien?

 Sometimes, a Family Violence Education Program is not always the best solution for someone because it lasts for two years.
 Once someone participates in the program, their court case stays open for two years from the start date of the program.
 If there is some other disposition that can be worked out with the state’s attorney and the judge, sometimes that is worth pursuing by the defendant’s attorney to make sure that the case gets closed as quickly as possible.